 West Virginia is a constitutional carry state.
 Open carry is legal in West Virginia without a permit for anyone at least 18 years of age who is not prohibited from carrying a firearm.
 Some areas are off-limits, including schools and courthouses.

 Concealed carry is legal for any legal resident of the U.S. who is at least 21 years old and who can legally possess a firearm without a license/permit.
 Those wanting to concealed carry out-of-state will still need to get a Concealed Handgun License (CHL).
 West Virginia CHLs are available to residents and military personnel permanently posted in West Virginia.
+As of July 6, 2021, the State will issue permits to non-residents.
 A permit requires the applicant to complete a firearms training course in handling and firing a handgun.
 In terms of reciprocity, West Virginia recognizes all currently valid concealed carry permits issued by other U.S. jurisdictions.
 Stun guns, Tasers and pepper spray are allowed to be carried for self-defense since all are legal to purchase and possess without a permit.